The Brabant village Oisterwijk and Operation Market Garden

-After the population in the area around the airfield slowly got used to the feeling
+After the population around the airfield slowly got used to the feeling of being

-of being liberated and fully aware that it had been done with the oppression, the
+liberated and fully aware that it had been done with the oppression, the people again

-people again dared to leave the safety of their immediate surroundings and travel
+dared to leave the safety of their immediate surroundings and travel further from

-further from home.
-Many people went to the airfield to take a close look to see what
+home.
+Many curiously went to the airfield to take a close look to see what the Germans

-the Germans had build there during the past years.
-What struck them at first was
+had built there during the past years.
+What struck them was the enormous destruction

-After an appeal by the British at the address of civilian population in the surrounding
+After an appeal by the British at the address of the civilian population in the surrounding

 villages to come and work on the reconstruction of the airfield thousands of people

 reported themselves.
 Many people gave priority to the reconstruction of the airfield

 in despite the need for rebuilding their own homes or factories and restart their